liyunqianggyn/Awesome-LLMs-Pruning/challenge/challenge.md

 #### Short-GPT-2025
 - The prunable unit is transformer block, can not prune more fine-grained units like layers.

+#### LLM-Streamline-2025
+- Not all LLMs have contiguous less important layers, thus removing certain contiguous layers may be suboptimal.

 ### 2024
 #### Prune-Distill-Llama-31-2024